 PROJECT 3: Design & control of hybrid robots for USAR operations.

 The need for the use of robotics in Urban Search and Rescue (USAR) and their deployment in confined spaces (e.g., mines, construction sites, collapsed buildings) is growing steadily.
-First USAR robots were adapted from robots intended for tasks such as duct inspection and bomb disposal that have proved useful for exploring voids within damaged infrastructure deemed too dangerous or too small for either canine or human searching.
+First USAR robots were adapted from robots developed to perform specific tasks such as duct inspection and bomb disposal that have proved useful for exploring voids within damaged infrastructure deemed too dangerous or too small for either canine or human entry.

-Our goal is to develop robots with the ability to climb over obstacles many times the height of the robot, ascend vertical shafts without the assistance of a tether and traverse rough and near vertical terrain among other aspects to improve robots to successfully assist in the three phases of a disaster response (i.e., Sizeup, Search & Rescue).
+Our goal is to develop robots with the ability to climb over obstacles many times the height of the robot, ascend vertical shafts without the assistance of a tether and traverse rough and near vertical terrain among other aspects to improve the robots' ability to successfully assist in the three phases of a disaster response (i.e., Sizeup, Search & Rescue).

-The objective is for hybrid robots to autonomously select the locomotion mechanism to use (walk, climb, roll, etc.) and the corresponding locomotions characteristics (e..g, walking gait style, navigation speed) according to the environmental conditions and the detected structures present in the environment (e.g., ladders, stairs, rubble).
+The objective is for hybrid robots to autonomously select the locomotion mechanism to use and the corresponding locomotion characteristics (e.g., walking gait style, navigation speed) according to the environmental conditions and the detected structures present in the environment (e.g., ladders, stairs, rubble).

 PROJECT 4: High-speed control of humanoids for humanitarian aid (Check the project's web page).